jmgirard/wsl-cuda-whisper/README.md

 3. On Windows, install the latest version of Docker Desktop: https://www.docker.com/products/docker-desktop/
 4. Open Docker Desktop and click the Terminal button on the bottom of the screen
 5. In the Terminal, type `docker pull jmgirard/wsl-cuda-whisper` (hit Enter and wait, it may take a while)
-6. In the Terminal, type `docker run --gpus all --rm -it -e PASSWORD=pass -p 8787:8787 jmgirard/wsl-cuda-whisper`
+6. In the Terminal, type `docker run --gpus all -it -e PASSWORD=pass -p 8787:8787 jmgirard/wsl-cuda-whisper`
-7. If you want access to the Windows filesystem, you can add `-v "C:\Users\jmgirard:/data"` and then access `/data` in R
-8. Once the Terminal has a line beginning with "TTY detected.", the container is ready
+7. Once the Terminal has a line beginning with "TTY detected.", the container is ready
-9. In Docker Desktop, click the Containers tab on the left and click the "8787:8787" link
+6. In Docker Desktop, click the Containers tab on the left and click the "8787:8787" link
-10. Your browser should show a login page, enter "rstudio" as the username and "pass" for the password
+9. Your browser should show a login page, enter "rstudio" as the username and "pass" for the password
-11. You should now be shown the RStudio page, so enter `library(audio.whisper)`
+10. You should now be shown the RStudio page, so enter `library(audio.whisper)`
-12. Now you can download and load whisper models via, e.g., `model <- whisper("tiny", use_gpu = TRUE)`
+11. Now you can download and load whisper models via, e.g., `model <- whisper("tiny", use_gpu = TRUE)`
-13. You can now use the `model` object and the `predict()` function with great speed
+12. You can now use the `model` object and the `predict()` function with great speed